kivy-garden/draggable/README.md

         restore_widget_location(self, self.drag_context.original_location)
 ```

-Or if you want the draggable to not go back, and want it to stay the current position, overwrite it as follows:
+Or if you want the draggable to not go back, and want it to stay the current position, overwrite the handler as follows:

 ```python
 class MyDraggable(KXDraggableBehavior, Widget):